Mike Rama: Sinulog at the SRP (2023-2024)

 As mayor and chairperson of the Sinulog Foundation, Inc. (SFI), Rama moved the 2023 Sinulog Festival to the South Road Properties (SRP), a decision initially backed by the Cebu City Chamber of Commerce and Industry.
 However, the venue drew widespread criticism for being distant from the city center, lacking public transport access, and having poor site conditions, including muddy terrain and limited shelter.
 Critics also said the venue favored private vehicle owners over the commuting public.

 Cebu Governor Gwen Garcia joined the opposition on January 9, 2023, denouncing the venue as a risk to children's health and safety, and announced the withdrawal of 10 out of 26 contingents from all over Cebu Province.
 Her remarks came after similar pullouts by Mandaue City Mayor Jonas Cortes, Lapu-Lapu City Mayor Junard "Ahong" Chan, and Talisay City Mayor Samsam Gullas.

-Despite public backlash and Garcia's PHP PHP 20 million (USD 349,000) donation offer to return the festival to the Cebu City Sports Center (CCSC), Rama insisted on holding the 2024 Sinulog at the SRP, citing CCSC’s limited capacity.
+Despite public backlash and Garcia's PHP PHP 20 million (US$349,000) donation offer to return the festival to the Cebu City Sports Center (CCSC), Rama insisted on holding the 2024 Sinulog at the SRP, citing CCSC's limited capacity.
 The decision drew renewed criticism online, including allegations that the venue shift benefited commercial interests such as Nustar Resort and Casino, and claims of possible kickbacks.

-After Rama’s suspension, Acting Mayor Raymond Alvin Garcia announced on August 1, 2024, that the Sinulog would return to the CCSC in 2025.
+After Rama's suspension, Acting Mayor Raymond Alvin Garcia announced on August 1, 2024, that the Sinulog would return to the CCSC in 2025.
 Rama criticized Garcia's decision, while Garcia cited poor attendance and underwhelming ticket sales at the SRP, despite the city distributing plenty of free tickets.

 The Sinulog's return to the CCSC was met with broad public approval.
 Participation increased from Cebu and other provinces, businesses reported improved sales, and estimated attendance surged to around four million, even prompting crowd control challenges.